portworx/lcfs/lcfs/README.md

 All the inodes in a layer can be reached from the superblock of the layer.
 Every inode block is tracked in blocks linked from the superblock.
+Inodes are not stored in any particular oder on disk and inodes have their inode number within the inode.

 All metadata (superblocks, inodes, directories, bmap, extended attributes etc) are cached in memory always (this may change in future).
 They are read from disk when